golemfactory/awesome-golem/README.md

 ## Data Analysis
 - [Flan](https://github.com/nestorbonilla/flan) - A tool for entrepreneurs that provide customized analysis of millions of worldwide trade value records giving them a bold guideline about what sectors they would need to take more attention to.
 All computed on top of the Golem Network.
-- [golem-lorenz-attractor](https://github.com/hhio618/golem-lorenz-attractor) - The Lorenz Equations are a system of three coupled, first-order, nonlinear differential equations which describe the trajectory of a particle through time.
+- [Golem Lorenz-attractor](https://github.com/hhio618/golem-lorenz-attractor) - The Lorenz Equations are a system of three coupled, first-order, nonlinear differential equations which describe the trajectory of a particle through time.
-- [golem-geomandel](https://github.com/Edhendil/golem-geomandel) - Geomandel requestor is a python script for generating sequences of Mandelbrot images centered on a single point and with zoom increasing in each image ([example](https://youtu.be/vKH7x2SrkEo)).
+- [Golem Geomandel](https://github.com/Edhendil/golem-geomandel) - Geomandel requestor is a python script for generating sequences of Mandelbrot images centered on a single point and with zoom increasing in each image ([example](https://youtu.be/vKH7x2SrkEo)).
-- [golem-covid](https://github.com/iRhonin/golem-covid) - This program get a parameter from data/owid-covid-data.csv file (like new_cases_per_million) and plot every day data on the world map.
+- [Golem COVID](https://github.com/iRhonin/golem-covid) - This program get a parameter from data/owid-covid-data.csv file (like new_cases_per_million) and plot every day data on the world map.
 After all images generated (in outputs), it will gather them and create a gif ([example](https://i.imgur.com/0wtVDgx.mp4)).
-- [golem-parallel-matplotlib](https://github.com/CoeJoder/golem-parallel-matplotlib) - Various statistical analyses are performed on circadian rhythm measurements in human test subjects.
+- [Golem Parallel Matplotlib](https://github.com/CoeJoder/golem-parallel-matplotlib) - Various statistical analyses are performed on circadian rhythm measurements in human test subjects.

 ## Data Simulation
 - [cadCAD Golem](https://github.com/rogervs/cadcadgolem) - This package is a wrapper for cadCAD to dispatch the simulation workload to multiple Golem nodes.
 Supports Jupyter Notebook.
 - [Golem Array](https://github.com/johngrantuk/golem-array) - Antenna Array Design & Simulation - Powered By Golem
-- [limit-visualization](https://github.com/vporton/limit-visualization) - Plot graphs on Golem with various limits.
+- [Limit visualization](https://github.com/vporton/limit-visualization) - Plot graphs on Golem with various limits.
 [Discontinous example](https://i.imgur.com/mxRDe5G.gif).
 - [golemGraphWavePair](https://github.com/smiley1983/golemGraphWavePair) - Use the Golem Network to generate graph frames, then combine them into an animation.
-- [golemized-strong-gravitational-lense](https://github.com/rezahsnz/golemized-strong-gravitational-lense) - a simple distributed computing hack that tries to simulate some physical phenomena called gravitional lensing and is based on the work of Prof. Adam Bolton.
+- [Golemized strong-gravitational-lense](https://github.com/rezahsnz/golemized-strong-gravitational-lense) - a simple distributed computing hack that tries to simulate some physical phenomena called gravitional lensing and is based on the work of Prof. Adam Bolton.

 ## Data Optimization
-- [golem-ortools](https://github.com/Doc-Saintly/golem-ortools) - Uses the or-tools Constraint Programming library to solve problems on the golem network.
+- [Golem or-tools](https://github.com/Doc-Saintly/golem-ortools) - Uses the or-tools Constraint Programming library to solve problems on the golem network.
 - [No more COFUD](https://github.com/DEUTSCHKLUB/no-more-COFUD) - A tool that calculates how to fit the most people into a space while keeping 2 meters distance between each other.